Supporting Resilience Programs for Girls and Youth in India with CorStone

 CorStone envisions a world that chooses love over fear, compassion over indifference, and forgiveness over blame in the face of challenge, adversity, or conflict.
 They develop and provide personal resilience programs to improve well-being for youth worldwide, focusing on adolescent girls as critical change-agents in their communities.
 Their evidence-based programs impact three interdependent factors in wellbeing: emotional health, physical health, and education.

-Project Opportunity: CorStone is interested in leveraging a team of volunteers to:
+Project Opportunity: CorStone is leveraging a team of volunteers to:

 - Conduct a technology/connectivity audit and support the implementation of technology infrastructure at the school and district levels